gpseal/nba-front-end/README.md

 [id607001-sealgp1-re.herokuapp.com](https://id607001-sealgp1-re.herokuapp.com/)

-## Setting up environmet for development
+## Setting Up Environmet for Development

 - Clone the repository into a local directory, open a terminal within an editor.